Brother of lawmaker Biden forgot was dead defends him: he’s ‘doing the best he can’

 Brother of lawmaker Biden forgot was dead defends him saying he’s ‘doing the best he can’

-Mr Biden appeared to forget that Rep Jackie Walorski died in a car crash during a speech on Wednesday
+President appeared to forget that Rep Jackie Walorski died in a car crash during a speech on Wednesday

-The brother of the late Rep Jackie Walorski said that President Joe Biden is “doing the best he can” after Mr Biden appeared to forget his sister’s death during a speech on Wednesday.
+The brother of the late Rep Jackie Walorski said that Joe Biden is “doing the best he can” after the president appeared to forget his sister’s death during a speech on Wednesday.

 “It’s par for the course,” Keith Walorski told the New York Post of Mr Biden gaffe on Wednesday.
 “I feel sorry for him, really.”

-Ms Walorski, a Republican who represented Indiana in the US House, was killed in a car crash last month while traveling with two staff members near Nappanee, Indiana.
+Ms Walorski, a Republican who represented Indiana in the US House, was killed in a car crash last month while travelling with two staff members near Nappanee, Indiana.
 Mr Walorski, one of her two brothers, is scheduled to visit the White House at the end of the week.

 Mr Walorski told The Post that Mr Biden called his sister’s family in the aftermath of the crash to express his “very sincere” condolances for their loss and lowered the White House flags for two days in her honor.
 But during an event on hunger and nutrition on Wednesday, Mr Biden appeared to forget that the congresswoman had died.